duducp/django-drf/README.md

 The correlation is injected into the logs and returned in the header of each request.
 The user can send it in the request header (X-Correlation-ID) or if it is not found, the application will automatically generate it.

+<a id="throttles"></a>
+### Throttles
+Throttles is one more security that you can configure in the application.
+With it you can limit the number of requests that the API can receive, either for seconds, minutes, hours or days, for registered or anonymous users.

+By default, the application is configured to limit 50 requests per second for anonymous users.
+This setting is set in the settings in the REST_FRAMEWORK section.

+For more information you can consult the [official documentation](https://www.django-rest-framework.org/api-guide/throttling/).

 <a id="docker"></a>
 ### Docker